farrynk/rulebook/docs/7_season-overview.md

     - **9.1.2.3**&emsp;A match must be rescheduled and announced by GMs in their respective transaction channels at least 10 minutes prior to the start of the currently scheduled match time.
 There is no limit to the number of times a match can be rescheduled.

-    - **9.1.2.4**&emsp;If the match is rescheduled, the new match time will be treated as equivalent to the original match time for the purposes of all rules contained in this document.
+    - **9.1.2.4**&emsp;If the match is rescheduled, the new match time will be treated as equivalent to the original match time for all purposes except additional rescheduling.

     - **9.1.2.5**&emsp;Should special circumstances occur, a contingency day can be used to reschedule matches if sanctioned by League Staff.